Irrigation Design Standards

 On September 22, 2015, the Alachua County Board of County Commissioners adopted Chapter 77, Article VI, Landscape Irrigation Design and Maintenance Standards, to promote water conservation and improve water quality.
 The design standards took effect 4/1/2016 and became applicable countywide on October 1, 2019.

 The standards were revised on May 23, 2023 (effective June 12, 2023) to limit the area that can be permanently irrigated to 50% of the permeable area.
-All new irrigation systems or additions to existing systems that would reduce the efficiency of the system require County approval.
-The approval process will migrate to Citizenserve on June 12, 2023.
+All new irrigation systems or additions to existing systems that would reduce the efficiency of the system require County approval in Citizenserve.

 Irrigation professionals installing or maintaining irrigation systems within Alachua County must register their business with the County.
 Fees and site plans are waived for new construction that achieves Florida Water Star Gold Certification.